 Traveling is a big business, especially around the holidays.
-Last year, 72 percent of Americans indicated they’d be taking at least one trip between Thanksgiving and New Year’s, according to Orbitz.
+Data from Orbitz shows that 72 percent of Americans indicated they took at least one trip in the previous year between Thanksgiving and New Year’s.

 Traveling costs can add to your holiday debt balance, so if you’re one of those millions of travelers, you may worry concerned about the impact of traveling on your budget.
 Fortunately, there are sharing economy services you can use to lower the costs of travel and keep your expenditures down.

 Here are a few sharing economy services you can take advantage of if you want to take a holiday trip without overspending.